marconetto/azadventures/chapter12/README.md

 cyclecloud import_template -f $NEW_TEMPLATE
 ```

-With this you are ready to play with the new
+With this you are ready to play with the new template+projects on existing
-template+projects on existing CycleCloud.
-In our case, we uploaded these files
-into git to be consumed by the automation script.
+CycleCloud VM.
+In our case, we uploaded these files into git to be consumed by
+the automation script or consumed by other CycleCloud VM created in different
+ways.